alyshav/CrowdfundingDataProject/README.md

 # CrowdfundingDataProject
 [Created for Geog 455W Spring 2018]

-This repository contains scripts and other files I write to be share with team members for the Geog 455W course offering in Spring 2018.
+This repository contains scripts and other files I write to be shared with team members for the Geog 455W course offering in Spring 2018.

 # Setup

-run the following installations: pip install beautifulsoup4
+run the following installations:

+1) pip install beautifulsoup4

 # Descriptions